jpegleg/volcanica-pki/README.md

 The host certificate is signed with ssh-keygen using the decrypted key file, but has to be configured to be used in the `/etc/ssh/sshd_config`.

-On a client side, generating a new key pair:
+On a client side, generating a new key pair, in this case using the value of /etc/machine-id as the base file name for the encrypted ed25519 key:

 ```
 new_volcano_client $(cat /etc/machine-id) someuserpgpkey@placeandstuff